Some infinitely generated non projective modules over path algebras and their extensions under Martin's Axiom: Preliminaries

 \begin{defn} For a ring $R$ and a subclass $\fM$ of ${\rm Mod}R$, we define the assertion ${\sf P}_R(\fM)$ that means that, for any $M\in\fM$, if ${\rm Ext}^{\geq 1}_R(M,R)=0$ then $M$ is projective. \end{defn}

-\begin{remark} For any Noetherian ring $\Lambda$ with finite global dimension and any finitely generated $\Lambda$-module $M$, there is a projective cover of $M$ which is finitely generated.
+\begin{remark} For any Noetherian ring $\Lambda$ with finite global dimension and any finitely generated $\Lambda$-module $M$, there is a projective precover of $M$ which is finitely generated.
 So the above proof works for any Noetherian ring of finite global dimension.
 Therefore, for any Noetherian ring $\Lambda$ of finite global dimension, ${\sf P}_\Lambda({\rm mod}\Lambda)$. \end{remark}

-It is known that any path algebra $KQ$, even when the quiver $Q$ is not finite, is hereditary, that is, its global dimension is not larger than $1$ (see e.g. \cite[\S8.2]{GR}).
-So {\bfsc Theorem \ref{fdA}} implies the following.
+It is known that any path algebra $KQ$ over an algebraically closed field $K$, even when the quiver $Q$ is not finite, is hereditary, that is, its global dimension is not larger than $1$ (see e.g. \cite[\S8.2]{GR}).
+So any path algebra over an algebraically closed field is an algebra with finite global dimension.
+Therefore {\bfsc Theorem \ref{fdA}} implies the following.

 \begin{cor} Suppose that $K$ is an algebraically closed field and $Q$ is a finite acyclic quiver.
 Then ${\sf P}_{KQ}({\rm mod}KQ)$.
 In particular, for any finitely generated $KQ$-module $M$, if ${\rm Ext}^{1}_{KQ}(M, KQ)=0$ then $M$ is projective. \end{cor}